rngesus-wept/puflantu/README.md

 been folded into the English "to be", e.g. `z*if` "to be located", `j*if` "to exist".

-`Az` copies the negative and number inflections from the things it links.
+`Az` copies the number inflections from the things it links, as well as the negative inflection of adjectives (but not nouns).
 This mirroring is primarily seen for `az` but also occurs for other verbs that express some notion of identity, e.g. `etaz` "to become".

     Didi  ruzeqo  zat.
     Didi  hunger  be-3S.